Ted's Computer World HTML & CSS

 DEALING WITH LINE-BREAKS

-Early on in my hobby as an html coder, I discovered that at least one browser handled hyphenated words incorrectly in that, on a line-break, the hyphen sometimes was placed at the beginning of the new line rather than where it belonged at the end of the current line; and that looked really stupid.
+Early on in my hobby as an HTML coder, I discovered that at least one browser handled hyphenated words incorrectly in that, on a line-break, the hyphen sometimes was placed at the beginning of the new line rather than where it belonged at the end of the current line; and that looked really stupid.
 That anti-English problem still exists, at least with one modern browser; and one is too many for me.

 I demand that my text be rendered properly, and so should you; but what is the solution?
 Suppressing auto-hyphenation in general is only a partial fix; for what does one do with a compound word such as 'left-handed', or a construct that must be hyphenated to satisfy the requirements of grammar, such as 'auto-hyphenation'?